 What is HR software?

-Whereas in its inception as licensed on-premise software, HR software was restricted to employee records, payroll, and benefits, the market has expanded significantly due to automation and demand for cloud technology.
+In its inception as licensed on-premise software, HR software was restricted to employee records, payroll, and benefits.
+But the market has expanded significantly due to automation and demand for cloud technology.
 These changes in customer expectations and the greater willingness of employees to use self-service models now mean HR tasks like payroll, time off requests, and benefits management take up less administrative time, which frees up HR professionals to focus their attentions on recruiting, employee performance, company culture and branding, and other tasks that now fall under the descriptor of talent management.

 - Human Resources Management Systems (HRMS)